 We had the camp in sight and thought our day was almost done.
 As we got closer we reached a large valley, Karanga Valley, that we had to scramble down and back up before arriving at camp.
 We arrived at Karanga Camp at 12:30 pm, 3 hrs and 40 min after we had left Barranco Camp.
 We were doing the seven-day hike up Kilimanjaro so were stopping at Karango Camp.
 Hikers doing the six-day trek would continue onto Barafu Camp and begin their summit attempt later that evening.
 Taking the extra day would give us more time to acclimatize and hopefully increase our chances of a successful summit.

 We relaxed for a bit in our tents.
 Our porters brought us the hot water that we used primarily to wash our faces and feet.
 We had a hot lunch of goulash with a potato/banana thing (possibly plantains?).
-It was delicious and was good to see Emily eating a full meal again.
+It was delicious and was good to see Micah eating a full meal again.
 Fog rolled in cooling the temperatures down so we all relaxed in our tents for an afternoon nap.

 Before dinner we went for an acclimatization walk up the hill.
 The theory is to hike high, sleep low.
 I led our walk as we went without a guide but with the strict instructions to go for 45 minutes and hike “pole pole“.
 The fog had cleared off, leaving us with warmer temperatures and views all around.
 We had dinner after returning from our little walk.
 The evening was cool but pleasant and we wandered around the campsite.
 The twilight offered lovely colours over the mountain.